jackyzha0/jackyzha0.github.io/content/books.md

 ### Poetry

 - **Without** by David Hall
 ## Current

 - **The Dream Machine** by M. Mitchell Waldrop
+- **Saving Time, Discovering a Life Beyond the Clock** by Jenny Odell
 ## Past

 ### 2023